USGS-R/training-curriculum/content/usgs-packages/sbtools_Discovery.md

     ## [15] "Measuring streamflow in Virginia (1999 revision)"
     ## [16] "Summary of urban stormwater quality in Albuquerque, New Mexico, 2003-12"
     ## [17] "100 years of sedimentation study by the USGS"

+Now you can use `sapply` to look at the titles for your returned searches instead of `head`.

 ### Using `query_sb_doi`